pixijs/pixijs.com/docs/guides/production/performance-tips.md

 - Textures are automatically managed by a Texture Garbage Collector
 - You can also manage them yourself by using `texture.destroy()`
-- If you plan to destroyed more than one at once add a random delay to their destruction to remove freezing
+- If you plan to destroy more than one at once add a random delay to their destruction to remove freezing
 - Delay texture destroy if you plan to delete a lot of textures yourself

 ### Text

 - Avoid changing it on every frame as this can be expensive (each time it draws to a canvas and then uploads to GPU)
 - Bitmap Text gives much better performance for dynamically changing text
-- Text resolution matches the renderer resolution, to decreases resolution yourself by setting `resolution` property, which can consume less memory
+- Text resolution matches the renderer resolution, decrease resolution yourself by setting the `resolution` property, which can consume less memory

 ### Masks